 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-B.S.
-Degree in Engineering, Science, Math or Computer Science.
-A minimum of 3 years' experience programming.
+BS Degree in Engineering, Science, Math or Computer Science.
+A minimum of 3 years' experience developing codes using OpenGL, CUDA, and/or raytracing libraries.
 Expertise in programming languages of C , C, and CUDA.
 Scientific programming experience in applied engineering problems using state of the art platforms such as GPUs.
 Strong understanding of linear algebra, graphical scene generation concepts and practices.
 Familiarity with software systems engineering, software packaging and documentation.